Complete Financial Questionnaire

 4. Apnea-Hypopnea Index (AHI).
 The AHI is the number of times you have apnea or hypopnea during one night, divided by the hours of sleep.

-If an insurer believes they can offer cover, it will write to your GP for a medical report that should have your latest sleep test (polysomnography).
+If an insurer believes cover is possible, it will write to your GP for a medical report that should include your latest sleep test (polysomnography).

 Your GP will also comment on whether you have followed their recommended treatment.